Implement a result list

 • It’s possible to combine zero or one date criterion with one or more field sort criteria by separating them with commas (for example, date ascending,@views descending,@likes descending).

 By default, sortCriteria is set to relevancy, meaning that query result items are sorted by their ranking score values, which are computed by the index.
-These score values are based on several ranking factors/weights (for example, proximity of query terms to one another, term frequency-inverse document frequency, etc.), and they can be influenced by other means such as QREs and QRFs, Coveo ML ART and CR models, and certain types of query pipeline statements.
+These score values are based on several ranking factors and weights, such as the proximity of query terms to one another or the term frequency-inverse document frequency.
+They can also be influenced by other means such as QRE and QRF, Coveo ML ART and CR models, and certain types of query pipeline statements.

-When the end user chooses a different sortCriteria and/or sort order for the query results (for example, by selecting a value in a Sort By widget):
+When the user chooses a different sortCriteria or sort order for the query results, such as by selecting a value in a Sort By widget:

 1. Prepare a new query.
 Ensure that the sortCriteria search request parameter is set to the desired value.